apache/maven-site/content/markdown/plugins/index.md

 ### Supported By The Maven Project

- To see the most up-to-date list browse the Maven repository, specifically the [ `org/apache/maven/plugins`](https://repo.maven.apache.org/maven2/org/apache/maven/plugins/) subfolder. _(Plugins are organized according to a directory structure that resembles the standard Java package naming convention)_
+ To see the most up-to-date list browse the Maven repository, specifically the [ `org/apache/maven/plugins`](https://repo.maven.apache.org/maven2/org/apache/maven/plugins/) subdirectory. _(Plugins are organized according to a directory structure that resembles the standard Java package naming convention)_

 <!--  TODO: the repository manager should be able to produce a page like this.
 Ensure all descriptions are in the POM of these plugins. -->